windbirds/policies/covid19.md

 ### Sea Trips

-+ It is recommended to wear a face mask which covers your mouth and nose at all times during the tour;
++ Only if transfer is request from hotel to port, you will be required to wear a face mask which covers your mouth and nose at all times; masks with exhale valve are not accepted.
++ No mask will be required for on the boat.

 ### What We Do